bcole1409/CompetitiveProgrammingSolution/README.md

 # CompetitiveProgrammingSolution
 This repository contains programming solutions to Kattis algorithim quesitons.
-The following techniques are commonly used in the attaches files.
+The following techniques are commonly used in the attached files.
 1) Backtracking
 2) Dynamic Programming
 3) Greedy Algorithms